 Welcome to the Lived Experience Cafe ChatOne of the most exciting features of the Lived Experience Cafe is the opportunity for us to have Live (typed) Chat Events.
 The Lived Experience Cafe has monthly live chats for participants from SE Ontario as well as bi-monthly province wide chats.
 See below for times and topics.

 HOW DO I JOIN A CHAT?
 First join our community by clicking the "SIGN UP" tab.
 Fill in your information.
 Whatever username you choose will be what is displayed in the chat room.
 Feel free to use your real name or a nick name - whatever makes you comfortable.
-To join in the conversation, just before the chat time go to dementiacrossroads.ca, click on the tab that says "CHAT" and then on the link that says LOGIN HERE AT TIME OF SESSION.
+You will only need to sign in once.
+After that, To join in the conversation, just before the chat time go to dementiacrossroads.ca, click on the tab that says "CHAT" and then on the link that says LOGIN HERE AT TIME OF SESSION.
 You will be asked your username and password again (so be sure to write it down) This will take you right to the chat room.

 LOGIN HERE at the time of the session.